 Lower Long-Term Cost

 Perhaps the most important advantage of recording is that you don’t have to pay anyone when you use it.
-Obviously, there’s an initial capital investment.
+Obviously, there’s an initial capital investment like buying a dyson for laminate floors.
 However, the cost of a small home recording set up may be lower than the cost of renting a professional facility even once.
 And after you’ve set up your home recording studio, you will only pay for ongoing expenses such as blank CDs and upkeep.

 If you hire or rent a professional facility, you’ll probably have to use it only during certain hours.
 Moreover, there may be limitations on how equipment is to be used.
 If you have a place of your own in your house, though, you can be there in an instant, even if it’s three in the morning and you’re wearing nothing but your bunny slippers.
 You get to decide just how the equipment will be used.